Use this page in conjunction

 short the sector that is being drained while I'm long the

 sector that rising?
 Yes.
-The ultimate that I am trying
+Ultimately, I am trying

-to do is identify and participate in those sectors that are
+to identify and participate in those sectors that are

 your trading by working in these sectors, the sectors that in fact